jkozik/signalwireagendsdk/README.md

 Note a couple things:
 - I XXX'd out the secrets.
 The AgentBase class shares the keys in the logfile.
 If you don't supply them, they will get generated.
 - You'll need to consult the logfile to complete the SignalWire integration
+- From the logfile, one can see that agent_base runs on port 3000 of a FastAPI-based web service.

 ## Verify dev-agent.py
 First, verify that port 3000 can be accessed from the home LAN.